fhammoud/mean-seed/README.md

 Run `npm install` to install all project dependencies.

+## Start build watch

+Run `npm run build` to build the project.
+The build artifacts will be stored in the `dist/` directory and it will automatically rebuild when Angular code changes are detected.
+Just refresh your browser.

 ## Start Express server

 Run `npm start` to start the Express server via [nodemon](https://nodemon.io/).
+Must build the project first to create the `dist/` directory Express serves.
+Navigate to `http://localhost:3000/`.
 The server will automatically restart when Node code changes are detected.

-## Start build watch

-Run `npm run build` to build the project and have it rebuild automatically when Angular code changes are detected.
-Just refresh your browser.

 # Other commands